Cage diving with great white sharks in June 2018

 The predatory behaviour has been variable and we have seen events on some of our morning trips and even a couple on some afternoon trips.
 Last month I reported the exciting news that the famous Shark Week Great white shark, Colossus was seen hunting at Seal Island, and about 3 weeks later we saw him make another successful kill on a Cape fur seal in Sector 4 of Seal Island.
 He is not a shark that comes to the boat but his very distinctive dorsal fin automatically confirms that it is indeed him!

 Something that has been very evident the past few weeks has been the extremely high traffic of seal groups that are coming and going from feeding bouts in False Bay and beyond.
 We are not seeing many lone young of the year returning seals that are the particular size and type of seal that the Great white feed on nearly 90% of the time.
-The success rate of the sharks on this size seal when it is returning on its own is just over 50% whereas on a group of seals the success rate goes down to about 20%.
+The success rate of the sharks on this size seal when it is returning on its own is just over 50% whereas on a group of seals, the success rate goes down to about 20%.
 This is a significant difference in success and it does give thought as to how this could affect the amount of predation at Seal Island.

 The seal movement is something we are keeping a keen eye on and we will continue to monitor and record these observations in our data.